jailop/Coursera_Capstone/project.md

   recommended to visit.
 - For each neighborhood recommended to visit, a list of top venues will be gotten from the Foursquare API based on user category preferences.
+- A neighborhood venues map will be shown based on user preferences.